richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

    [![Screenshot of the Answers enablement toggle in the Viva Engage admin center.](/viva/media/engage/admin/enable-answers.png)](/viva/media/engage/admin/enable-answers.png#lightbox)

 >[!NOTE]
-> If Answers is disabled, the backing group complies with the default data [retention policies](/microsoft-365/compliance/retention-policies-viva-engage) set by your organization, unless a unique policy is set for Answers.
+> If Answers is disabled, the backing group complies with the default data [retention policies](/microsoft-365/compliance/retention-policies-viva-engage) set by your organization, *unless Answers uses a unique policy*.

 ## Option: Show Viva Engage experience

 Answers resides within Viva Engage.
-Organizations that aren't ready to start using all the Viva Engage features can choose to enter a limited Answers-focused experience.
+Organizations that aren't ready to start using all the Viva Engage features can use a limited Answers-focused experience.
 Doing so hides other Viva Engage features such as storylines, communities, and leadership.
 You can still access hidden Viva Engage content through existing links, but users can't navigate to Viva Engage features other than Answers.

 To use this feature, the network must have two or fewer Engage communities.

-1. In the Viva Engage Teams app, select the ellipses button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.
+1. In the Viva Engage Teams app, select the ellipses `(...)` button from the top right navigation bar, and select **Admin** to navigate to the Viva Engage admin center.

 1. On the **Feature management** tab, select the **Answers** button to open the Answers configuration options.

 1. Switch **Show Engage Experience** on or off for your organization.
-This option is unavailable if Answers if turned off, or if the tenant has more than two active communities.
+This option is disabled if Answers is turned off, or if the tenant has more than two active communities.

 :::image type="content" source="../media/engage/admin/answers-eac-show-exp-off.png" lightbox="../media/engage/admin/answers-eac-show-exp-off.png" alt-text="Screenshot shows that Answers must be enabled to turn off the Show Engage Experience setting.":::